Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: Theoretical Analysis on Biased Distributions

 Note that the definitions above are adjusted and different from those defined in section \ref{subsec:assessFramework} for the simplicity of the analysis.
 We then propose the two assumptions implied by high prevalence distributions, whose \emph{proof can be found in Appendix \ref{app:proofs}.}

-\textbf{Proposition 1} (High bias prevalence distribution assumes matched marginal distributions)\textbf{.} \textit{Assume feature $y^s=+1$ is biased.
-The high bias prevalence distribution, i.e. feature $y^s=-1$ is biased as well, implying that the marginal distribution of $y^t$ and $y^s$ is matched, i.e. $p^t_+=p^s_+$.
-Specifically, as $\theta$ approaches to $ 1$, the marginal distribution of $y^s$ approaches to that of $y^t$, i.e. $lim_{\theta \to 1}p^s_+=p^t_+$.}
+\textbf{Proposition 1} (High bias prevalence distribution assumes matched marginal distributions)\textbf{.} \textit{Assume feature $y^s=a_j^s$ is biased.
+Then high bias prevalence distribution, i.e. feature $y^s \ne a_j^s$ is biased as well, implies that the marginal distribution of $a_i^t$ and $a_j^s$ is matched, i.e. $lim_{\theta \to 1}p^s_j=p^t_i$. }